kelset/Diurnalis/Wearable Tech Show 2016/alexander.md

-#Name of the keynote
+#Smart Cities of the Future – Case Studies
-###Speaker:
+###Speaker: Julie Alexander
 ###Date: 15-03-2016
 ###Conference event: The Wearable Technology Show 2016

+-How can Information Technology support people in the future?
-Here I will copy&paste the synopsys of the keynote.
+-What are the design goals of the future?
+-How can we realize an integrated and ‘Humane’ City?
+-Delivering Digital Infrastructure

 ######My Actual Notes